Are Ensembles Getting Better all the Time?: Ensembles get better for convex losses

 which, combined with the convexity of $L$, leads to the following lemma.

 \begin{lemma}[monotonicity lemma] Assume that $L$ is a convex function.
 Then, for any $\hat{y}_1,\ldots,\hat{y}_K \in C$, we have

 \end{lemma}

 This inequality may already be interpreted as a monotonicity result: removing an element of the ensemble uniformly at random will hurt, on average.
 Note that this comes \emph{without any assumption on the ensemble itself}, which could be composed of very different and potentially deterministic models.
 To prove stronger results, we need to make additional assumptions on the ensemble.
-Our assumptions will be probabilistic, and will translate the fact that we suspect \emph{a priori} that all elements of the ensembles perform as well.
+Our assumptions will be probabilistic, \review{either requiring independent, identically-distributed predictions, or a weakened version of this assumption called exchangeability}. \review{They} will translate the fact that we suspect that, \emph{a priori}, all elements of the ensembles perform \review{equally well}.